samiullah997/internet-speed-test-front-end/README.md

 ### Deployment

-You can deploy this project using:
+You can deploy this project using: Heroku and Netlify.

 <!--
 Example: